2013 FA Cup final: Post-match

 Because Manchester City and their semi-final opponent Chelsea had already qualified for the following season's Champions League by virtue of their league positions, Wigan Athletic had already gained a place in the group stage of the 2013–14 Europa League competition by winning their semi-final match.
 They failed to progress to the knockout stage, finishing bottom of Group D.

 Pellegrini was appointed as the full-time replacement for Mancini in June 2013.
 Defender Joleon Lescott later reflected that "it was a little bit weird on the morning of the final.
 We were eating breakfast together and the TVs were on with Sky Sports News reporting that Mancini was going to get sacked".
 In early June, Wigan's manager Martínez left the club and joined Everton, being replaced at his former club by Owen Coyle.
 The final drew a peak television audience of 9.4 million.
 Despite the criticism of the early evening kick-off time, the BBC confirmed that subsequent finals would be started at a similar time as part of their new deal to broadcast the final from 2014.
 However, the broadcaster agreed to schedule the match as the last game of the domestic season.

-Wigan Athletic defeated Manchester City again in the sixth round of the following season's FA Cup, winning 2–1 at the City of Manchester Stadium, but failed to retain the trophy after they lost in a penalty shoot-out against Arsenal in the semi-final.
-The 2013 finalists met for a third FA Cup tie in the 2017–18 tournament where Wigan Athletic, then in League One (the third tier of English football), won the fifth round tie 1–0 at the DW Stadium, which was described by BBC Sport as "one of the biggest FA Cup giant-killings".
+The clubs would meet in both domestic cups the following season at the City of Manchester Stadium; City defeated Wigan 5–0 in the League Cup third round en route to the title, before Wigan defeated City again in the sixth round of the FA Cup, winning 2–1, but failed to retain the trophy after they lost in a penalty shoot-out against eventual winners Arsenal in the semi-final.
+They met for another FA Cup tie in the 2017–18 tournament where Wigan, then in League One (the third tier of English football), won the fifth round tie 1–0 at the DW Stadium, which was described by BBC Sport as "one of the biggest FA Cup giant-killings".